paritosh0707/AgentDock/packages/cli/IMPLEMENTATION_SUMMARY.md

 ## ✨ Conclusion

-The CLI package is **production-ready** and provides an excellent developer experience for working with AgentDock agents.
+The CLI package is **production-ready** and provides an excellent developer experience for working with Dockrion agents.
 It wraps SDK functionality with beautiful terminal output, comprehensive error handling, and helpful guidance.

 **Ready for:**
 - ✅ Local development workflows